vishalkirtaniya/weather-forecast-application/README.md

    npm install
    ```

-4. Create a `.env` file in the root of your project and add your OpenWeather API key:
+4. Create a `.env.local` file in the root of your project and add your OpenWeather API key:

    ```
    NEXT_PUBLIC_WEATHER_API_KEY=your_openweather_api_key